ArchitectsHidalgo Hartmann - Jordi Hidalgo Tané & Daniela Hartmann

 ClientLluis and Montserrat

-From the architect.
+Text description provided by the architects.
 The structure and location of country houses is the result of a century-long study of ways to

 overcome conditionings such as topography and climate, and search for integration and